Blendify/blender-manual/trunk/blender_docs/manual/game_engine/python_api/videotexture.rst

    Texture width and height must be a power of 2.
    If the video picture size is not a power of 2, rescaling is required.
    By default ``bge.texture`` uses the precise but slow ``gluScaleImage()`` function.
-   Best is to rescale the video offline so that no scaling is necessary at runtime!
+   Best is to rescale the video offline so that no scaling is necessary at run-time!

 ``flip``
    (bool).